Classic Rock Thanksgiving Menu

 One of the more obscure entries in the band's catalog, Pink Floyd's "Apples and Oranges" signaled the end of an era, marking the end of their relatively brief flirtation with psychedelic rock as well as founding member Syd Barrett's tenure as a fully functioning creative partner in the group.
 Given how drastically their sound would change in the years to come, it's tempting to imagine what might have been if "Apples and Oranges" hadn't failed to break the U.K. charts – which is what we'll be doing while we munch on this between-course dish in our classic rock Thanksgiving menu.

 'Red Red Wine'

-One of four George Harrison compositions that made the cut for the Beatles' 1968 self-titled double album, 'Savoy Truffle' is arguably one of the least substantial tracks on the record -- inspired by his friend Eric Clapton's tooth-endangering addiction to candy, it's as light and sweet as its subject would suggest, with fuzzed-out horns and a distorted Fender Rhodes helping take the edge off its stern warning that "you'll have to have them all pulled out after the savoy truffle."
+Of the four George Harrison compositions that made the cut for the Beatles' 1968 self-titled double album, "Savoy Truffle" is arguably the least substantial.
+It was inspired by his friend Eric Clapton's tooth-endangering addiction to candy, it's as light and sweet as its subject would suggest, with fuzzed-out horns and a distorted Fender Rhodes helping take the edge off its stern warning that "you'll have to have them all pulled out after the savoy truffle."
 Well, one never hurt anybody...

 One of the most highly anticipated rock records of 1991, For Unlawful Carnal Knowledge found Van Halen at the peak of its commercial power, and kicked off the summer with "Poundcake," a salacious, power drill-assisted anthem that dominated AOR airwaves for weeks.
 Of course, all that sugary goodness couldn't keep loyal David Lee Roth fans from hoping he'd come back to the band, nor did its buzz last long enough to prevent Sammy Hagar from splitting for a solo career a few years later – but it still makes for a fine dessert course in our classic rock Thanksgiving menu.